jsmattsonjr/trzwo/README.md

 Please report any issues via <https://github.com/jsmattsonjr/trzwo/issues.>

-Known issues:
+Recent issues:

+*  9 May 2024 - Workout bodies were empty, because the format of the TrainerRoad workout files changed slightly.
-* Sometimes the ZWO button does not appear until the page is reloaded.
+* 25 May 2024 - The ZWO button didn't appear, because the 'Schedule'
+                button was changed to 'Add to Calendar'.

 Not associated with TrainerRoad or Zwift.